2600hz/monster-ui/docs/kazoocon.md

 # KazooCon demo app
 The goal of this document is to assist you in following the "Build your first Monster app" talk

-### Launch the Monster
-First of all, go at the URL where your Monster-UI is hosted, and check that it actually renders something...
-If you aren't logged in already, input your username, password and account name that was given to you this morning.
-It should allow you to log in, and lead you to an empty white page!

-### Copy and paste of the skeleton app
-The content isn't filled because the UI is trying to start the `demo` app, which you currently don't have on your system...
-And that's the goal of this demo!

-So the first thing to do is to go in your Monster-UI folder, then go in the `apps` folder.
-You need to have a `demo` folder in order for Monster-UI to load your app properly.
-To do so, you'll copy the `skeleton` folder available at `%monsterDir%/apps/skeleton` and paste it under the `apps` folder.
-Rename the skeleton copy folder to `demo` and finally reload the Monster-UI website: it should load the app and say Welcome!

-Once this is done, you're running the demo app!
-But let's try to customize it and use some of the Monster-UI features now :)

-At this point, wait until the presenter asks you to copy and paste this code before playing with it!

 ### HTML
 `/apps/demo/views/layout.html`
 ```html